Hormonal chin acne

 A great survival strategy in times gone by when there were famines.
 But not a necessary strategy for modern non-life-threatening stresses.
 Female hormones don’t need to be shut down under stress these days to survive but they still are.

-Best way to test hormones
+The best way to test hormones

 Blood tests are the most common way to check hormone levels but they aren’t the best way when it comes to acne.

-And so without checking your hormones how can anyone accurately prescribe you an acne treatment?
+And so, without checking your hormones, how can anyone accurately prescribe you an acne treatment?

-Treatment Options For Acne On The Jawline and Chin
+Treatment Options For Hormonal Chin Acne

 Benzoyl peroxide, salicylic acid and other topical skin treatments